-Instagram hashtag feeds have several benefits for your business, such as:
+In fact, embedding Instagram hashtag feeds can have several benefits for your business, such as:

 - Increased brand exposure: Even if you display hashtags from other Instagram users, your feeds are still linked to your Instagram account, complete with your branding and profile details, keeping your business top of mind.

 - More Instagram followers: Offering valuable content to visitors with your Instagram content?
-They’ll want to follow your updates — giving you a boost in followers.
+They’ll want to follow your updates — giving you a boost in Instagram followers.

-- High engagement levels: If you regularly show high-quality content on your hashtag Instagram feed, you can encourage visitors to engage with your feed.
-It also helps you develop long-lasting relationships with potential customers.
+- High engagement levels: If you regularly show high-quality content on your hashtag Instagram feed, you can encourage visitors to engage with your site.
+You can also develop long-lasting relationships with your customers that way.

 - Improved customer trust: Adding Instagram photos to your site lets you filter content to include posts like reviews, which helps customers trust you and can increase sales.